Jerry-licious/meme-the-spire/README.md

 Though the fields *of* the condition can be left undefined or as empty arrays, the `conditions` field *must* be defined for every meme entry that requires it, even if it is empty.

-### Card Modifications (`modifications`)
+### Card Modifications (`cardModifications`)
 A card modification changes the cards seen at card reward screens and shops, it can modify the card's name and description.
-A list of these card modifications can be defined in the `modifications` field of the JSON files.
+A list of these card modifications can be defined in the `cardModifications` field of the JSON files.
 Its format is as follows:
 ```json
 {
   "conditions": {},